yonkahlon/Zenject/README.md

 * `object Identifier` - This will be null in most cases and set to whatever is given as a parameter to the [Inject] attribute.
 For example, `[Inject("foo")] _foo` will result in `Identifier` being equal to the string "foo".
 * `List<Type> ParentTypes` - This contains the entire object graph that precedes the current class being created.
 For example, dependency A might be created, which requires an instance of B, which requires an instance of C.  In this case, the InjectContext given for any fields when creating C will contains the list `{typeof(A), typeof(B)}`.
 * `bool Optional` - True if the [InjectOptional] parameter is declared on the field being injected

-## <a id="the-dependency-root"></a>The dependency root

-Every Zenject app has one root object.
-The dependencies of this object generate the full object graph for the application/game (not including the object graphs that are built into the scene as well as the object graphs that are created dynamically).
-In many cases, you can just use DependencyRootStandard for this which just contain the supporting classes that handle ITickable, IInitializable, and IDisposable (described in the next section).
-Your binding would then look like this:

-    _container.Bind<IDependencyRoot>().ToSingle<DependencyRootStandard>();

 ## <a id="itickable"></a>ITickable